MaslowCommunityGarden/Max-from-The-Grinch/README.md

 # Max from The Grinch

-Max is 36 inches tall and the inside lines are roughly drawn and this is a first attempt.
+Max is 36 inches tall.
+Max is designed to be drawn with the sharpie/pen holder and then cut out with the router.
+I have included svg files from design to makercam.
+There is also an instructions.txt file that explains the parameters.